tomheston/fragility-metrics/FRAGILITY_METRICS.md

 - **Index forms** (raw counts/distances): GFI, FI, MFI, SFI, UFI, PFI, NDI (NDI is the sole robustness-target member — it counts moves to neutrality rather than to significance)
 - **Fragility distance family (FD family)** (N free; unit = one patient added to or removed from any cell; Fisher's exact): FD (the fragility distance — the unconstrained L1 minimum and primary member), aFD (additions only), dFD (deletions only), with quotient FDQ = min(1, FD / m), m the smallest margin of the observed table (margin-limited cap flagged), and pooled form wFDQ = Σ min(FD_i, m_i) / Σ m_i.
 Distinct from the reallocation family (GFI, cGFI: N fixed) and the toggle family (FI, MFI, SFI, UFI: N fixed, within-arm or fixed-margin) — those are indices (constrained path lengths in moves); FD is the distance (unconstrained L1 minimum in patients).
 Ordering: FD ≤ aFD, FD ≤ dFD, FD ≤ 2·GFI.

-- **Distance-to-critical-value family** (fragility, form δ/(1+δ) with δ = |test statistic − α-critical value|): CFQ, ANOVA-FQ, ZFQ, OFQ, SFQ — one construct instantiated per design; each keeps its own statistic and critical value.
+- **Distance-to-critical-value family** (fragility, form δ/(1+δ) with δ = |test statistic − α-critical value|): CFQ, ANOVA-FQ, ZFQ, OFQ, SFQ, WFQ (generic Wald fallback; base metric WFS) — one construct instantiated per design; each keeps its own statistic and critical value.
 - **Distance-from-neutrality transform family** (robustness, form |g(θ)|/(1+|g(θ)|) with g a variance-stabilizing transform of the effect estimate θ): DTI (g = atanh, θ = r), ORQ (g = ln, θ = gOR), SRQ (g = ln, θ = HR), DNB (g = ln, θ = DOR) — one construct instantiated per design.

 These groupings are organizational for the methods-note series and do not override any individual metric's canonical definition or NBF pairing stated elsewhere in this document.